2023

 JoAnna Mendl Shaw, as a guest artist at Sweet Briar College in Lynchburg, VA, brings her interspcies lens into the Dance Department.
 Sweet Briar is a small private college known for its historic equestrian program.

-LIVE Physical Listening LABs in NYC
+Physical Listening LABs in New York City

 JoAnna Mendl Shaw invites ALL curious movers into the studio to explore Physical Listening in 3-hour movement sessions that include guided somatic investigations, improvisation prompts and choreographic scores.
 Participants work solo, in duos and in full group investigations.